 - Prepare for your interview by being able to clearly and concisely describe your intentions.

-Effective June 15, 2013, the US Visa Collection Center, Wisma MCA will no longer be available for collection of passports or dropping off documents for delivery to the US Embassy.
+The U.S. Visa Collection Center, Wisma MCA is no longer available for collection of passports or dropping off documents for delivery to the US Embassy.
 You may drop off your documents and/or pick up your passports at any of the Aramex locations or use office or home delivery address to have your passports delivered.
-We apologize for the inconvenience.
 Please click here for information on Aramex drop-off locations and collection centers.

 New and Noteworthy